 This course focuses on the study of the Earth as an interconnected living system.
 This course provides basic scientific knowledge and understanding of how our world works from an environmental perspective.
-It will explore the causes, consequences, and possible solutions to both local and global environmental issues.
-Students will learn to address and interpret major environmental issues in light of Scripture.
+It will explore the causes, consequences, and possible solutions to local and global environmental issues.
+Students will learn to address and interpret major environmental issues considering Scripture.
 Topics covered include but are not limited to human population growth, food resources and production, water resources and management, water pollution, mineral resources, hazardous chemicals, air pollution and climate, energy resources, and sustainability.
-Prerequisite: grade of 2.0 or higher in MA 097 or satisfactory placement test.
+Prerequisite: MA 050, MA 065, or placement via entrance test score.